Reviews You Can Rely On

 Credit: Hale Milano

-Several other bags in our testing have proven to be reasonably versatile.
-At the very least, they are all significantly more versatile luggage options than what you would get with a traditional suitcase or duffle bag.
-The North Face Voyager is small enough that it can be used for a daily commute into the office, packing it with a laptop and binders.
-The Osprey Sojourn's muted color palette and daypack-compatible design help boost the appeal for both business and pleasure trips.
-The impressive 21 color options of the Coowoz combined with its compact design mean you can easily transition from the airport to the office without looking like you're dragging a suitcase behind you.
-The Hynes Eagle 40L Carry On and Asenlin 40L Travel backpacks, with their small size and plethora of color options, respectively, are quite versatile bag choices for travelers looking to maximize the use they can get out of their bag.
+The North Face Voyager is small enough that it can be used for a daily commute into the office, packed with a laptop and binders.
+The Hynes Eagle 40L Carry On and Asenlin 40L Travel backpacks, with their small size and plethora of color options, respectively, will feel at home in most settings, even if they don't excel in one.
+They are quite versatile bag choices for travelers looking to maximize the use they can get out of their bag.

 travel backpack - we packed binders and some publications in the voyager for a trade...